opiter09/Entities-Editor/README.md

 thing to watch out for is that both when first unpacking a ROM, and when rebuilding it, you will at one point see a dark grey, empty window.
 You must close this out to complete the process.

+NOTE: The 3.0 rewrite makes use of NDSTool.
+This does not play nice with CrystalTile2 for some reason, so to use individually edited non-text files, please insert them into the folder NDS_UNPACK here before rebuilding (it will appear afte you drag the ROM onto wrapper.exe for the first time).

 Also, along with the new ROM, rebuilding conveniently generates an xdelta patch file for you, using the original CL version of xdelta found here: https://www.romhacking.net/utilities/928/.